HarmAug: Effective Data Augmentation for Knowledge Distillation of Safety Guard Models

 We first introduce datasets, baselines, and evaluation metrics, followed by experimental results on multiple benchmarks (\Cref{sec:main_results}), red-teaming language models (\Cref{sec:red-teaming}), further fine-tuning against new jailbreak attacks (\Cref{sec:continual_learning}), and ablations (\Cref{sec:ablation_study}).

-\myparagraph{Datasets.} For the training dataset $\mathcal{D}$, we use the train split of WildGuardMix~\citep{wildguard}.
+\myparagraph{Datasets.} For the training dataset $\mathcal{D}$, we use the train split of WildGuardMix~\citep{wildguard} combined with our synthetic dataset.
 We evaluate the safety guard models on four public benchmark datasets: OpenAI Moderation~\citep[OAI;][]{oai-ds}, ToxicChat~\citep{toxic-chat}, HarmBench~\citep{harmbench}, and the test split of WildGuardMix.
 The first two datasets are targeted for instruction classification (\ie, a response is always an empty sequence), while the others are designed for instruction-response pair classification.

 \myparagraph{Safety Guard Models.}

 We use \href{https://huggingface.co/microsoft/deberta-v3-large}{DeBERTa-v3-large}~\citep{deberta} as the language model (LM) backbone for the safety guard model $q_\phi$ and compare our method against the following baselines: